 Louie Hinchliffe: The Team GB sprinter coached by history-maker Carl Lewis to the Paris Olympics

-Exactly 40 years to the day Carl Lewis clinched his fourth Olympic gold medal at the 1984 Games, the 2024 100m final in Paris will take place; Hoping to be in it is Team GB Louie Hinchliffe, who is now coached by Lewis; By Miriam Walker-Khan
+Exactly 40 years to the day Carl Lewis clinched his fourth Olympic gold medal at the 1984 Games, the 2024 100m final in Paris will take place; Hoping to be in it is Team GB's Louie Hinchliffe, who is now coached by Lewis

 Some 40 years ago on August 4, 1984 at the Los Angeles Olympics, history was made when then 23-year-old Carl Lewis emulated his childhood hero Jesse Owens becoming the first athlete since Owens to win gold in the 100m, 200m, long jump and 4x100m relay.